basarat/demo-typestyle/03-media/script.md

 );
 ```

-Note that you have true encapsulation of the media query (show the cursor at the media) under a className (show the cursor at className) something that is lacking in plain CSS.
+Note that you have true encapsulation of the media query (show the cursor at the media) i.e. all these three media queries are nested under a className (show the cursor at className) something that is lacking in plain CSS.